-- When determining the requirements to import or export a horse between territories its health status is an important factor to consider.
-Currently there are three recognised categories of health status for horses: non-registered horses, registered horses and TPA eligible horses.
+- When determining the requirements for import or export a horse between territories its health status is an important factor to consider.
+Currently there are three recognised categories of health status for horses: non-registered horses (average), registered horses (good) and TPA eligible horses (excellent).
 With regard to their movements a horse's perceived health status is deemed to depend upon which passport issuing organisation (PIO) provided its passport or whether it is eligible to come under the tripartite agreement (TPA).

 Passport Issuing Organisations (PIO)

 - Passport issuing organisations (PIO) which meet the requirements of 90/427/EC may be authorised by their Member States (MS) to appoint eligible horses to their register.
-The PIO authorised or approved by the MS may register eligible horses in a stud book of an organisation or society where the horse is resident, record their details on a database and provide them with a passport.
+Authorised PIO may register eligible horses that are resident in the MS in a stud book, record their details on a database and provide them with a passport.
 International organisations or societies which manage horses for racing or competition may also be approved by MS's to register horses, record their details on a database and provide passports.

 - All horses must be microchipped by a veterinary surgeon before they may be issued with a passport.
 The microchip provides a permanent 'link' between the horse and its passport because the microchip number, sometimes known as its Unique Equine Life Number (UELN), is recorded in its passport.

 - Foals must have a passport before they are six months of age or by 31st December of their year of its birth, whichever is the later.